stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 one can see old cobbles whenever the graceful cats afford space enough.
-Carter, the cats being somewhat dispersed by the half-seen zoogs, picked his way directly to the modest Temple of the Elder Ones where the priests and old records were said to be; and once within that venerable circular tower of ivied stone&mdash;which crowns Ulthar&rsquo;s highest hill&mdash;he sought out the patriarch Atal, who had been up the forbidden peak Hatheg-Kla in the stony desert and had come down again alive.
+Carter, the cats being somewhat dispersed by the half-seen zoogs, picked his way directly to the modest Temple of the Elder Ones where the priests and old records were said to be; and once within that venerable circular tower of ivied stone--which crowns Ulthar's highest hill--he sought out the patriarch Atal, who had been up the forbidden peak Hatheg-Kla in the stony desert and had come down again alive.

   Atal, seated on an ivory dais in a festooned shrine at the top of the temple, was fully three centuries old; but still very keen of mind and memory.
-From him Carter learned many things about the gods, but mainly that they are indeed only earth&rsquo;s gods, ruling feebly our own dreamland and having no power or habitation elsewhere.
-They might, Atal said, heed a man&rsquo;s prayer if in good humour; but one must not think of climbing to their onyx stronghold atop Kadath in the cold waste.
+From him Carter learned many things about the gods, but mainly that they are indeed only earth's gods, ruling feebly our own dreamland and having no power or habitation elsewhere.
+They might, Atal said, heed a man's prayer if in good humour; but one must not think of climbing to their onyx stronghold atop Kadath in the cold waste.
 It was lucky that no man knew where Kadath towers, for the fruits of ascending it would be very grave.
-Atal&rsquo;s companion Barzai the Wise had been drawn screaming into the sky for climbing merely the known peak of Hatheg-Kla.
-With unknown Kadath, if ever found, matters would be much worse; for although earth&rsquo;s gods may sometimes be surpassed by a wise mortal, they are protected by the Other Gods from Outside, whom it is better not to discuss.
-At least twice in the world&rsquo;s history the Other Gods set their seal upon earth&rsquo;s primal granite; once in antediluvian times, as guessed from a drawing in those parts of the Pnakotic Manuscripts too ancient to be read, and once on Hatheg-Kla when Barzai the Wise tried to see earth&rsquo;s gods dancing by moonlight.
+Atal's companion Barzai the Wise had been drawn screaming into the sky for climbing merely the known peak of Hatheg-Kla.
+With unknown Kadath, if ever found, matters would be much worse; for although earth's gods may sometimes be surpassed by a wise mortal, they are protected by the Other Gods from Outside, whom it is better not to discuss.
+At least twice in the world's history the Other Gods set their seal upon earth's primal granite; once in antediluvian times, as guessed from a drawing in those parts of the Pnakotic Manuscripts too ancient to be read, and once on Hatheg-Kla when Barzai the Wise tried to see earth's gods dancing by moonlight.
 So, Atal said, it would be much better to let all gods alone except in tactful prayers.

-  Carter, though disappointed by Atal&rsquo;s discouraging advice and by the meagre help to be found in the Pnakotic Manuscripts and the Seven Cryptical Books of Hsan, did not wholly despair.
-First he questioned the old priest about that marvellous sunset city seen from the railed terrace, thinking that perhaps he might find it without the gods&rsquo; aid;
+  Carter, though disappointed by Atal's discouraging advice and by the meagre help to be found in the Pnakotic Manuscripts and the Seven Cryptical Books of Hsan, did not wholly despair.
+First he questioned the old priest about that marvellous sunset city seen from the railed terrace, thinking that perhaps he might find it without the gods' aid;
 but Atal could tell him nothing.
 Probably, Atal said, the place belonged to his especial dream-world and not to the general land of vision that many know; and conceivably it might be on another planet.
-In that case earth&rsquo;s gods could not guide him if they would.
+In that case earth's gods could not guide him if they would.
 But this was not likely, since the stopping of the dreams shewed pretty clearly that it was something the Great Ones wished to hide from him.